 A Walking Virtue was created by model turned photographer, Latoya Hawthorne.
 Latoya was teased while growing up.
 She always dreamed big but surrounded herself with folks that looked down on her dreams.
 Latoya endured years of physical and emotional pain while she lived in New York.
 She was in a relationship with a partner that abused her for four years.
 She escaped and moved to Los Angeles, CA for a chance to restart.
 Little did she know her trauma would follow her to Los Angeles.
 This trauma turned out to be a blessing in disguise.

 Latoya founded A Walking Virtue in 2011.
-The mission of A Walking Virtue is to empower women overcoming adversity to live a life of love through creative expression.
+The mission of A Walking Virtue is to empower women creatives to live a life of love through social entrepreneurship.
 A Walking Virtue features the stories and product of women creatives who have turned adversity into success.
 Latoya is available for lifestyle portraits and product photography as well as web and graphic design.